robhrt7/MCSS/en/README.md

 *Please don't hesitate to leave your questions in [Issues section on Github](http://github.com/operatino/MCSS/issues).*

+## Updates
+* 24.01.14.
+Adding [complex example](https://github.com/operatino/markup-process) of MCSS methodology usage with video recording of development process.
+MCSS is available in russian, english, japanese and chinese.

 ## Future of MCSS
 * Internationalization
 * Documentation separation to independent modules (already in russian version)